bytedance/DreamID-V/README.md

 ## 📧 Contact
 If you have any comments or questions regarding this open-source project, please open a new issue or contact [Xu Guo](https://github.com/Guoxu1233/) and [Fulong Ye](https://github.com/superhero-7).

+## ⚠️ Ethics Statement
+This project, **DreamID-V**, is intended for **academic research and technical demonstration purposes only**.
+- **Prohibited Use**: Users are strictly prohibited from using this codebase to generate content that is illegal, defamatory, pornographic, harmful, or infringes upon the privacy and rights of others.
+- **Responsibility**: Users bear full responsibility for the content they generate.
+The authors and contributors of this project assume no liability for any misuse or consequences arising from the use of this software.
+- **AI Labeling**: We strongly recommend marking generated videos as "AI-Generated" to prevent misinformation.
+By using this software, you agree to adhere to these guidelines and applicable local laws.

 ## ⭐ Citation

 If you find our work helpful, please consider citing our paper and leaving valuable stars